publicdocs/uscode/assets/md/titles/usc07/us/usc/t7/ch101/schII/m__us_usc_t7_s7416.md

         During the period beginning on the effective date of an order and ending on the date the Secretary announces the results of a referendum that is conducted under [section 7417(b)(1) of this title][/us/usc/t7/s7417/b/1] with respect to the order, the board established under the order shall—

-            (A) establish and maintain an escrow account of the kind described in subsection (f)(3) of this section to be used to refund assessments; and
+            (A) establish and maintain an escrow account of the kind described in subsection (f)(3) to be used to refund assessments; and

             (B) deposit funds in the account in accordance with paragraph (2).